singingwolfboy/netlify-home/_features/performance.md

 ---
 title: Performance
-description: "Netlify is an ultra performant platform, with nodes all over the world, the worlds fastest DNS service, instant cache invalidation and much more.
-Put your site on netlify and watch your conversion rates skyrocket because of ultra fast loads."
+description: "Netlify is an ultra performant platform with nodes all over the world, the worlds fastest DNS service, instant cache invalidation and much more.
+Put your site on netlify and watch your conversion rates skyrocket because of instant loads."
 features:
   - title: Global CDN
     body: "We have nodes all around the world to keep latency down.
 Utilizing our multilayered CDN we provide a scalable, globally consistent, fast version of any site."